 Hyperglycemia, or high blood glucose, occurs when there is too much sugar in the blood.
+When you have hyperglycemia for long periods of time, you can have damage to nerves, blood vessels, and other body organs.

 - Skipping or forgetting your insulin or oral glucose-lowering medication